 Nginx Proxy Manager is a web-based proxy management tool that makes it easy to set up and manage reverse proxy servers using Nginx.

-Why do I need NPM?
+Why do I need a Reverse Proxy 馃槸?

 • Nginx is a high-performance web server and reverse proxy that is widely used in production environments to serve web content and balance traffic across multiple servers.